sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 y_pred_xgb = XGB.predict(X_test)
 ```

-It is time to take a look at the accuracy of these models by comparing predicted salaries and model test data.
+It is time to take a look at the accuracy of these models by comparing predicted salaries with the test data.

 ```python
 # Define dictionaries to identify models